mendix/docs/content/data-hub/data-hub-catalog/search.md

 * Add tags in the [manual registration of OData v4 services](register#registration-form)

 ### 2.7 Description
 The description that is included as part of the published service metadata.
-This description can be further curated at the service, dataset, and attribute level by Data Hub Curators to provide further details of the exposed datasets and the associated data.
+This description can be further curated at the data source, dataset, and attribute level by owners and curators to provide further details of the exposed datasets and the associated data.

 {{% alert type="info" %}}
 In Studio Pro, when publishing an OData service, it is possible to specify a summary of the service and a description.
 Only the description is included in the OData service contract document and displayed in the Data Hub Catalog.
 {{% /alert %}}

 ### 2.8 Contacts for Registered Apps and Services
 In the Data Hub Catalog, the search details for a service include a **Technical Owner** (for technical inquiries) and the **Business Owner** who is responsible for the data sets.
-Both of these owners can curate their registered assets.
+Owners who are registered Mendix platform users can curate their assets.

 ## 3 Searching in the Data Hub Catalog {#data-hub-home}

 When searching in the Data Hub Catalog, the following fields are searched:

-* Service Endpoint: Name, Description, Tags
+* Data source or service Endpoint: Name, Description, Tags
 * Application: Name
 * Dataset: Name, Description
 * Attribute: Name, Description